Air quality research areas

 A range of evidence is developed and drawn upon to understand air quality impacts and the benefits of air policies and programs.

 ‘Black carbon’ is a major component of PM2.5 in urban areas and has received increasing attention internationally due to its effects on urban air quality, public health and global climate.
 These fine particles, directly emitted into the air during the incomplete combustion of fossil fuels, are being measured in a number of European, American and Asian urban environments.
-OEH is trialling the measurement of ‘black carbon’ using seven wavelength aethalometers in Sydney and the Lower Hunter.
+We measure ‘black carbon’ using seven wavelength aethalometers in Sydney and the Lower Hunter.

 More information on air quality monitoring activities is provided in the Air Quality Monitoring in NSW background paper to the Clean Air Summit 2017 (PDF 279KB).

-The goal of Clean Air for NSW (PDF 2.1MB) is to improve average air quality across NSW.
+The goal of Clean Air for NSW (PDF 2.1MB) is to improve average air quality across New South Wales.
 Describing average air quality in NSW using one number is challenging because air pollution varies between regions and years.

-The Clean Air Metric (PDF 192KB) or CAM was developed by OEH to account for population exposure when assessing changes to average air quality.
+The Clean Air Metric (PDF 192KB) or CAM was developed to account for population exposure when assessing changes to average air quality.
 It combines annual average, multi-pollutant assessments of air pollution levels similarly to the Air Quality Index, but also weights air pollution by population.
-Air quality data from OEH operated monitoring stations and population data from the Australian Bureau of Statistics are used to calculate the CAM.
+Air quality data from the department operated monitoring stations and population data from the Australian Bureau of Statistics are used to calculate the CAM.

-OEH has to date calculated the metric for the NSW Greater Metropolitan Region and the Greater Sydney region, and is working to progressively expand the air quality data available to enhance the spatial resolution of air pollution data used for the metric and to calculate a metric for all of NSW.
+We have to date calculated the metric for the NSW Greater Metropolitan Region and the Greater Sydney region, and is working to progressively expand the air quality data available to enhance the spatial resolution of air pollution data used for the metric and to calculate a metric for all of New South wales.

-The National Environment Protection (Ambient Air Quality) Measure requires jurisdictions to “evaluate and report population exposures to particles as PM2.5 annually from June 2018…in accordance with any procedures or methods agreed by participating jurisdictions”.
+The National Environment Protection (Ambient Air Quality) Measure requires jurisdictions to 'evaluate and report population exposures to particles as PM2.5 annually from June 2018…in accordance with any procedures or methods agreed by participating jurisdictions'.
 Inter-jurisdictional work to develop a nationally consistent approach to evaluate and report population exposures to PM2.5 is underway.
-OEH will review the approach adopted to derive the NSW Clean Air Metric once a nationally consistent approach to evaluating population exposure to PM2.5 is agreed as part of the Air NEPM review process.
+The department will review the approach adopted to derive the NSW Clean Air Metric once a nationally consistent approach to evaluating population exposure to PM2.5 is agreed as part of the Air NEPM review process.